JoinColony/colonyJS/docs/_Intro_GetStarted.md

 ## Step 5: Get Colony Client

 Great!
-You are using the network client to create a token and create a colony but now you will need to call methods specific to your colony, which will require the colony client.
+You used the network client to create a token and create a colony but now you need to call methods specific to your colony, which will require the colony client.

 Add the following code below `// Step 5: Get Colony Client`: